PEC Zwolle: Time during the Eredivisie

 After winning the KNVB Cup 2014, PEC Zwolle managed to reach the finals again in 2015.
 This time they played against FC Groningen and lost with 2 - 0.

 The years following this, Zwolle was relatively stable.
 During the year 2017 with the new head coach John van 't Schip, PEC Zwolle experienced one of the most successful years ever, being third place during the winter break.
 However, following the winter break, Zwolle experienced the complete opposite of what it had before; it lost all matches and eventually ended at the 9th place in 2018.
 The season 2018/2019 Zwolle had a very disastrous start.
 During the winter break of 2018/2019, Zwolle was on struggling to stay in the Eredivise, being on the 15th place.
 Coach John van 't Schip was fired after this.
-During the year 2018, Zwolle got the least amount of points in the Eredivisie; 26 points.
+During the year 2018, Zwolle got the fewest points in the Eredivisie; 26 points.

 New coach Jaap Stam replaced his successor and managed to save Zwolle.
 He won with 3 - 1 against Feyenoord, 0 - 2 against Heracles Almelo, and 4 - 3 against FC Utrecht.
 At the end of the season 2018/2019, Zwolle ended at the 13th place, preventing relegation.

 The 2 seasons following 2018/2019, PEC Zwolle repeatedly narrowly avoids relegation, ending at the 15th and 13th place.
 However, during the season 2021/2022, PEC Zwolle had a disastrous season once again.
 The coach Art Langeler quit and his assistant quit as well.
 This time, Dick Schreuder was enlisted as head coach to rescue Zwolle from relegation.
 Despite his initial successes, he failed to prevent relegation and Zwolle ended at the 18th place in 2022, being relegated to the second division in the Netherlands.

-Return to the Eerste Divisie
+Short and record-breaking return to the Eerste Divisie

 On 3 March 2023, Zwolle gained a 13–0 win over FC Den Bosch in a league game, as the team broke a broad series of records in the process.
 Firstly, the match became the largest win in the history of the Eerste Divisie, as well as the second largest one in the history of Dutch football (ex aequo with Ajax's 0–13 away win over VVV-Venlo in October 2020).
 Secondly, Zwolle became the first Dutch team since August 2002 (Heracles Almelo being the previous record-breaker) to close the first half of an official match with a 7–0 lead.
 In the same game, Zwolle player Apostolos Vellios scored three goals in almost twelve minutes since the starting kick-off, before netting another one later in the game: as a result, the Greek striker scored the fastest hat-trick in the history of the Dutch second tier.
+PEC player Lennart Thy claimed the top goalscorer's award in the Eerste Divisie for the season, having scored 23 goals in 36 appearances.
+Zwolle won immediate promotion back to the Eredivisie at the end of the season, finishing second in the league table.